darkrenaissance/darkfi/doc/src/architecture/overview.md

 centralized.
 As a next step, DarkFi plans to implement trust-minimized bridges and eventually fully trustless bridges.

-**Blockchain:** Once new anonymous tokens (e.g. dETH) have been issued, the Cashier posts that data on the blockchain.
-This data is encrypted and the transaction link is broken.
+**Blockchain:** The DarkFi blockchain is based off proof of stake Ouroboros Crypsinous, tunned with a discrete controller to achieve a stable supply, currently under development to achieve instant finality using parallel leader election blockchain, using Drk consensus token.

-The DarkFi blockchain is currently using a very simple consensus protocol called Streamlet.
-The blockchain is currently in devnet phase.
-This is a local testnet ran by the DarkFi community.
-Currently, the blockchain has no consensus token.
-DarkFi is working to upgrade to a privacy-enhanced proof-of-stake algorithm called Ouroborus Crypsinous.
+DarkFi blockchain's leadership, staking, unstaking, and transaction contracts are written in zkas language, on a P2P Network.

 **Wallet:** A wallet is a portal to the DarkFi network.
 It provides the user with the ability to send and receive anonymous _darkened_